Cocoon formation by a mildly relativistic pair jet in unmagnetized collisionless electron-proton plasma: Main simulation

 We will now address the processes that resulted in the formation of the jet and interpret them in terms of the filamentation instability discussed in the previous section.

 Figure \ref{fig6} examines the distributions of the proton density and of $B_z$ at the times $t$=840 and 2000.

 Figure \ref{fig6}(a) shows filaments with a thickness $\approx 1$ and separation $\approx 8$, which are followed by magnetic stripes in Fig. \ref{fig6}(b).
 We focus on the stripe with the value $B_z \approx -1$ at $x\approx 8$ and $230 \le y \le 380$.
-The magnetic fields in Fig. \ref{fig6}(a) and in Fig. \ref{fig2}(b) have a negative amplitude close to the boundary, which implies that a positive current is flowing along $y$ between them and $x=0$.
+The magnetic fields in Fig. \ref{fig6}(b) and in Fig. \ref{fig2}(b) have a negative amplitude close to the boundary, which implies that a positive current is flowing along $y$ between them and $x=0$.
 The proton density in the filament in Fig. \ref{fig6}(a) is low close to the boundary at $x=0$, which matches the density profile in Fig. \ref{fig2}(g), and the peak densities are comparable.

 The proton density close to the boundary in Fig. \ref{fig6}(a) is however lower over a broader spatial interval than that in Fig. \ref{fig2}(g).
 We understand this difference as follows.
-The size of the filaments along $x$ is constrained in Sim$_r$ by the small box size while the filaments can expand along this direction in Fig. \ref{fig6}.
+The size of the filaments along $x$ is constrained in Sim$_r$ by the small box size and by the presence of equally strong filaments at larger $x$, which is a consequence of the particle distributions that were initially spatially uniform.
+Filaments can only grow via mergers in the 1D geometry \cite{Vanthieghem18}.
+The filaments can expand along $x$ in Fig. \ref{fig6} because the pair cloud has a limited extent along $x$.
 Figures \ref{fig6}(c, d) confirm that indeed the filaments grow in time.

-Figure \ref{fig6} demonstrates that the magnetic field is confined to a narrower interval along $x$ compared to that in Fig. \ref{fig2}(b).
-The positive net current is constrained to spatial intervals in which positrons and protons coexist since only there the filamentation instability between positrons and protons works.
-The filamentation instability could not evacuate all protons in Fig. \ref{fig2}(g) and hence it generated a current over a broad spatial interval.
+Figure \ref{fig6}(b) demonstrates that the magnetic field is confined to a narrower interval along $x$ compared to that in Fig. \ref{fig2}(b).
+A filamentation instability and the currents it drives is constrained to spatial intervals in which positrons and protons coexist since only there a filamentation instability between the ambient plasma and the cloud plasma can develop.
+The expulsion of protons from extended spatial intervals in Fig. \ref{fig6}(a) suppresses the filamentation instability in these intervals.
+The filamentation instability could not evacuate all protons in Fig. \ref{fig2}(g) and hence the ambient plasma and the cloud plasma could interact over a broad spatial interval.